footloosejava/goto/README.md

 ## Why would anyone want to use gotos?

-I suggest that you only use this library for experimenting, for research and possibly for some possible uses in translation or obfuscation.
+I suggest that you only use this library for experimenting, for research and possibly in translation or obfuscation.
 Gotos should never be part of any commercial or professional codebase. **This library allows you do do things that are usually better done (in 99% of cases) with proper control flow constructs like `for(..)`, `while(...)`, `switch()` and other more declarative methods.** Perhaps this `goto` library can be part of an educational lesson as to why `gotos` are bad for code readability and maintainability.

 ## To get this Git project into your build: